davidaasen/davidaasen.github.io/CV.md

 ## Education and Employment

 `2018-`
-__Postdoctoral Scholar at Mixrosoft Station Q and Postdoctoral Fellow at the Kavli Institute for Theoretical Physics__ Joint appointment
+__Joint Postdoctoral Fellow at Microsoft Station Q and the Kavli Institute for Theoretical Physics__ Joint appointment

 `2012-18`
 __California Institute of Technology__ Ph.D., Department of Applied Physics.
 Thesis: Super Pivotal Categories, Fermion Condensation, and Fermionic Topological Phases.